Factions is built around a community-written storyline that develops based on match outcomes and interactive lore event decisions.

 - Victor: Demacia

-- 26 CLE: The Black Mist blasts through Bilgewater and into Valoran’s mainland, as the Ghoul, a god of undeath, drives a snowstorm south from the Freljord.
+- 26 CLE: The Black Mist blasts through Bilgewater and into Valoran’s mainland, as the Ghoul, a god of undeath awoken by the Guardian’s Sea nexus, drives a snowstorm south from the Freljord.
 They collide at the Institute of War, and trigger a Valoran-wide Black Winter phenomenon that comes to be called the Black Winter.
 Most member-states fail in their independent efforts against the Black Winter.
 Demacia and Ionia, having each found success in their homelands, come forward as candidates to lead the others in a united effort.
 Demacia’s solution is a purifying crusade, while Ionia seeks to mediate between the living and the dead.
 Demacia prevails on the Fields.
 It strikes an unpleasant but practical deal with Noxus, gaining its help in reining in Zaunite necromantic hextech (NekroTek) in exchange for declining to investigate suspicions that the Black Winter was itself enabled by a bargain between Noxus and the Shadow Isles.

 - Key elements: the Harrowing, the Black Mist, the Ghoul, the Black Winter, NekroTek, Nyroth